 Inspiring empathy and tolerance today

-Anne-Marie’s memory of the Baltic Way, which took place 30 years ago today, is part of a new exhibition organised by the Vabamu Museum in Tallinn that uses personal stories to explain the events that took place on 23 August 1989.
-Titled, “The Baltic Way 30: One History, Two Million Stories”, it uses the memories of ordinary people who took part in the 675-kilometre-long human chain that stretched from Tallinn to Vilnius.
+In 2019, Anne-Marie’s memory of the Baltic Way was part of an exhibition organised by the Vabamu Museum in Tallinn that used the memories of ordinary people who took part in the 675-kilometre-long human chain that stretched from Tallinn to Vilnius.

 The Baltic Way was organised over six weeks by the popular front parties from Estonia, Latvia and Lithuania – the first non-communist political movements since the annexation of the three states by the Soviet Union.
 The organisers mapped out the chain, designating specific locations to specific cities, towns and villages to make sure that the chain would be unbroken.

 In 1989, there were no mobile phones in the Baltic states – walkie-talkies were used instead by the organisers.
 The exact timing of the demonstration was coordinated by special radio broadcasts, and participants carried with them portable radios to be kept in the loop and listen speeches by popular front activists and politicians.